bilal-amjad-dev/git/labs/lab2/README.md

-M: you can see our MyNewBranch also has 3 files
+M: you can see our Main also has 3 files

 <img width="1600" height="900" alt="Image" src="https://github.com/user-attachments/assets/d36ae435-9456-4fbf-92dc-faa7329e8bdc" />